1977–78 Connecticut Huskies men's basketball team

 The 1977–78 Connecticut Huskies men's basketball team represented the University of Connecticut in the 1977–78 collegiate men's basketball season.
 The Huskies completed the season with an 11–15 overall record.
 The Huskies were an NCAA Division I Independent school for men's basketball this year.
 The Huskies played their home games at Hugh S. Greer Field House in Storrs, Connecticut and the Hartford Civic Center in Hartford, Connecticut, and were led by first-year head coach Dom Perno.

+In the early morning hours of January 18, 1978 the Hartford Civic Center roof collapsed under the weight of snow just hours after the UConn game vs UMass.
+This forced UConn to play the remainder of their season solely in Storrs.